-10. The Art of Baking With Yuppiechef – Because cake.
-In less than an hour, you can learn the secrets behind baking bread, making pastry, and creating cakes.
-All for free.
+10. The Art of Baking With Yuppiechef – Because of cake.
+In less than an hour, you can learn the secrets behind baking bread, making pastry, and creating cakes—all for free.

 Udemy aims to provide education for everybody.
 It is a chance to improve your skills and learn about the things that you have always wanted to know.
 No matter the educational background or the budget, there are training courses available for the inexperienced to the very experienced, and in any course, you can imagine.

 The online learning courses are made for anyone who wants to better themselves in life.
 They are taught by professionals and can be accessed anywhere, at any time.
 Those accessing a paid-for course even get the chance to earn a certificate at the end.
 People have the choice to share work if they wish, and many courses offer Q and A’s with the teacher, for an opportunity to really hone in on those skills.